Table of Contents

 Key Consumer Questions

 “What Do You Plan to Do This Weekend?”: Savvy retailers target customers on more than just age, gender, and geographical location today.
 Access to unlimited data that grows with each new generation creates complex fragmentation levels.
 You could waste time reviewing countless generic details, hoping to make insightful discoveries.
 Or you can pose helpful questions.
-Ask, “What do you plan to do this weekend?” and “How often and where do you purchase this product?”
+Ask, “What do you plan to do this weekend?” and “How often and where do you purchase this product?”.

-Customers’ answers will give you better understandings than basic demographics like this 28-year-old man lives in Kentucky.
+Customers’ answers will give you a better understanding than basic demographics like this 28-year-old man who lives in Kentucky.
 By drawing out more specifics, you uncover valuable behavioral patterns so you can predict product choices.
 For example, a male coffee lover enjoys geocaching and playing video games on weekends.
 That type of psychographic micro-segmentation represents retail’s future.
 With greater fragmentation among younger generations, you’ll lose big if you choose not to market patrons according to their uniquely individual profiles.

 “How Much Do You Feel People Will Spend on This Product?”: Various retailers that check with shoppers about buying merchandise at fixed amounts miss important opportunities to appreciate price elasticity.
 Assigning every product’s initial value is challenging.
 Set it too high, and even an outstanding offering will sell poorly.
 If it’s too low, so is your margin.
-Avoid consumer questions like “Would you spend $79.99 on this fitness tracker?”
+Avoid consumer questions like “Would you spend $79.99 on this fitness tracker?”.
 Instead, create ways to grasp selection behaviors at varied price points.
 Asking patrons to fill in appropriate dollar amounts gives you a broader picture of an item’s worth and uncovers chances to boost sales along with margins.

 “Can You Envision Changes That Would Improve This Item?”: Brands and retailers have relied on prior years’ sales figures to forecast future product success steadily.
 A better strategy is collecting consumers’ opinions and preferences early to make sure that you’re providing merchandise they really want.
 Replace “Would you purchase this e-book reader?” with requests for suggestions on what changes could improve it.
 That will supply the data you need to alter an offering before mass production begins to match your corresponding customer segment’s desires.
 Redesigning that portable device can keep it selling and out of your bargain bin.